10yard/dkafe/readme.md

  - In the settings.txt file,  change emulator `OPTIONS` to use `-video gdi` instead of `-video opengl`

- - Disable the music playlist in the fronted settings.
+ - Disable the music playlist in the frontend settings.
 The .mp3 decoding might be slowing the frontend down.

  - Increase the speed adjust value in the frontend settings.